 - Access to thousands of shares in international markets

-- Mobile app that allows you to access your portfolio anytime and anywhere you are
+- A mobile app that allows you to access your portfolio anytime you want to

 - No minimum deposit

 Best budgeting apps in Ireland

 Discover how to save money when you use these handy money-saving apps.

 Samsung Pay is an app that will let you make contactless tap and go payments without using your debit card or entering a PIN.